 Default state by Windows Version

-With the different operating systems versions, this feature is by default in different states:
+With the different operating system versions, this feature is by default in different states:

 [Microsoft][ODBC SQL Server Driver][DBNETLIB] General Network error.
 Check your network documentation